-This is usually JAR file that contains the connector classes.
+Connector code is usually packaged in a JAR file that contains the connector classes.
 The file has to be downloaded and "deployed" to midPoint.
 Some connectors are already bundled with midPoint and their code is a part of midPoint.

-Some connectors are already packaged (bundled) with midPoint.
-At the time of this writing it is:
+Some connectors are already packaged (bundled) with midPoint:

 The JAR file for these connectors is part of midPoint distribution.
 Therefore these connectors are available automatically in any midPoint instance.
 No extra installation is necessary.